Antony-zdh/VideoTuna0.2-Tutorial/docs/source/index.rst

  VideoTuna is the first repo that integrates multiple AI video generation models including text-to-video (T2V), image-to-video (I2V), text-to-image (T2I), and video-to-video (V2V) generation for model inference and finetuning (to the best of our knowledge).

 VideoTuna is the first repo that provides comprehensive pipelines in video generation, from fine-tuning to pre-training, continuous training, and post-training (alignment) (to the best of our knowledge).

-Check out the :doc:`getting_started/installation` section for a detailed tutorial.

-VideoTuna v0.2 hosts its documentation on Read the Docs.

 .. note::